-This autumn, Worcester City Councillors recorded time spent on Council business for a number of weeks.
-This enabled the Panel to confirm the number of hours per week for front line councillors, which is used to calculate the recommended basic allowance.
+In 2015, Worcester City Councillors recorded time spent on Council business for a number of weeks.
+This enabled the Panel to confirm the number of hours per week for front line Councillors, which is used to calculate the recommended basic allowance.
 More detail is given about this under the Basic Allowance heading later in the Report.

-The figure being recommended by the Panel of £4,250 (1% increase in line with the Public Sector settlement) for the Basic Allowance appears reasonable and appropriate when compared to other Local Authorities.
+The figure being recommended by the Panel of £4,300 for the Basic Allowance appears reasonable and appropriate when compared to other Local Authorities.

-Arising from our research, in Table 1 we have included information showing the Members' allowances budget for Basic and Special Responsibility Allowances paid for 2014-15 as a cost per head of population for each Council.
-To give context, we have included details of the proportion of net revenue budget spent by each Council on basic and Special Responsibility allowances.
+Arising from our research, in Table 1 we have included information showing the Members' allowances budget for Basic and Special Responsibility Allowances paid for 2015-16 as a cost per head of population for each Council.
+To give context, we have included details of the proportion of net revenue budget spent by each Council on Basic and Special Responsibility allowances.

-In Table 2 we show the average payment per member of each authority of the Basic and Special Responsibility Allowances, which illustrates the balance between the level of Special Responsibility Allowances paid and the Basic Allowance.
+In Table 2 we show the average payment per member of each Authority of the Basic and Special Responsibility Allowances, which illustrates the balance between the level of Special Responsibility Allowances paid and the Basic Allowance.
+The allowances used were those paid by each Authority in the financial year 2015-16.